Beaches eyed as United States takes steps toward reopening

 Cuomo said on Saturday that his state began conducting antibody tests of nurses, doctors, police officers, grocery clerks and other essential workers while also allowing local pharmacies to collect samples for diagnostic tests.
 The focus on testing comes as the crisis appears to be subsiding in New York, the epicenter of the pandemic in the United States, with hospitalizations falling to their lowest in three weeks.

 "Twenty-one days of hell, and now we are back to where we were 21 days ago," Cuomo told a daily briefing.
 "Testing is what we are compulsively or obsessively focused on now."
-New York also reported an additional 437 coronavirus-linked deaths, up from 422 a day earlier and the first rise in four days.
-New Jersey, its neighbor to the south, disclosed 249 more deaths.
-Together the two states account for about half of the more than 53,000 U.S. fatalities.
+The top U.S. infectious disease expert Anthony Fauci agreed that testing was key to getting back to normal by identifying carriers, isolating them and tracing their contacts with others.